idaholab/Malcolm-Helm/README.md

 sudo systemctl start nfs-kernel-server.service
 ```

 With the NFS service installed and running, a directory must be exported for use by the Kubernetes provisioner.
-In this example we export a directory for the nfs-subdir-provisioner by first creating a folder structure on the server's local filesystem, then add that path to `/etc/exports` on the NFS server.
-To verify everything works properly we will start with fully-open directory permissions.
+In this example a directory is exported for the nfs-subdir-provisioner by first creating a folder structure on the server's local filesystem, then add that path to `/etc/exports` on the NFS server.
+To verify everything works properly, this example will start with fully open directory permissions.

 ```bash
 sudo mkdir -p /exports/malcolm/nfs-subdir-provisioner